rmemoria/grunt-i18n-template/README.md

 > Automate the generation of translated HTML files from templates

 ##Goal
-Translation task for grunt - Parse template files (usually .html files) creating a copy of them for each configured locale, replacing the messages by messages stored in CSV files.
+Translation task for grunt - Parse template files (usually .html files) creating a copy of them for each configured language, replacing the messages by messages stored in CSV files.

 In a nutshell, suppose you have the following template files: